 - Anal gland problems

-Diagnosis of Dog Skin Problems
+Diagnosis of Dog Skin Conditions

 If your dog has several of these symptoms listed above, your veterinarian can conduct a physical exam followed by diagnostic tests such as a skin biopsy, a blood or allergy test, or a microscopic examination of the hair and skin for presence of parasites or infection.

-Treatment and Management of Dog Skin Problems
+Treatment and Management of Dog Skin Conditions

 Treatments will vary greatly depending on the primary cause.
 While some treatments can be as simple as a diet change or applying topical products, other conditions can require the use of steroid injections or immunosuppressive agents as well as an oral antibiotic, antifungal, or anti-itching medications.